VPP Application Instructions for the

 - Through previous chemical inspections involving process safety management evaluations; or

 - Through previous chemical industry employment.

-- Special Government Employees may alternatively serve in the capacity of a PSM Level 1 Auditor upon demonstrating training and experience equivalent to the above requirements.
+- Alternatively, Special Government Employees may serve as PSM Level 1 Auditors on VPP onsite evaluation teams upon demonstrating training and experience equivalent to the above requirements.